Advanced Procedures for Oral Health

 At Knoxville Oral and Maxillofacial Surgery, we can help patients maintain their oral health through advanced procedures, using the latest techniques and technology.
 Oral surgery is often necessary for conditions such as advanced decay or impacted teeth.
 Surgical procedures may also be recommended when non-surgical treatments are not sufficient for issues such as sleep apnea and temporomandibular joint (TMJ) disorder.
 While many patients may be apprehensive about undergoing surgery, these procedures can be safe, effective, and even virtually painless when provided by an experienced professional.
 Drs.
-Turner P. Emery and Michael D. Wooten have dedicated their careers to providing the highest level of care at our on-site surgery facility in Knoxville, TN.
+Turner P. Emery, Michael D. Wooten, and Joshua S. Manuel have dedicated their careers to providing the highest level of care at our on-site surgery facility in Knoxville, TN.

 Oral Surgery Procedures We Provide